dvcarrillo/home-assistant/README.md

 # Creation of a voice-driven controller for home automation

-This repository includes my BSc End Thesis at Universidad de Granada.
+This repository contains my BSc End Thesis at Universidad de Granada.
 Presented in September 2018, the project was graded 10 out of 10 with Matrícula de Honor (outstanding with distinction).

 ### Keywords